chibiboba/JS-202/My Notes/Cheet Sheet.md

 ##### Classes

 - The `class` attribute identifies a set of page elements that you wish to style consistently.
+  - The `class` attribute identifies a group of elements that have something in common.
+Elements that have the same name in the `class` attribute belong to the same class.
+Any tag can belong to one or more classes, and each class may apply to multiple tags.
 - For instance, if you want to display a list of students, but highlight students who serve as Teaching Assistants, you can apply a class of `teaching-assistant` to each TA's data:

 html